-- Dilate your eyes by using several drops of a liquid, and then the will dim the lights so that your pupils will dilate fully, and then they will use a machine to look at the back of your eyes to make sure that everything is healthy and there are no abnormalities that could signal other diseases.
+- Dilate your eyes by using several drops of a liquid, dim the lights so that your pupils will dilate fully, and then use a machine to look at the back of your eyes to make sure that everything is healthy and there are no abnormalities that could signal other diseases.

 - Use a tonometer to measure the pressure of fluid on the inside of you eye by releasing a puff of air onto your eye.